Amumax/cat_swiper/README.md

 - Swipe left/right to dislike/like cats
 - Like/Dislike buttons for alternative interaction
 - Counter to track liked cats
-- Detailed view of cat breed information
+- Detailed view of cat breed information with complete breed details
 - Cached images for better performance
 - Responsive UI design
+- Custom app icon

 ## Screenshots